Diabetes Canada Research Competition

 We are thrilled to announce that in 2022, Diabetes Canada funded 30 diabetes researchers who were named recipients of a Diabetes Canada End Diabetes Award.
 Click here to learn more about these researchers and their outstanding diabetes research projects.

 Our Research Strategy

 You spoke; we listened.
 The Diabetes Canada research strategy was built with your feedback.
-To shape our 2021 research funding competition, Diabetes Canada gathered direct input from key stakeholders.
+To shape our research strategy, Diabetes Canada gathered direct input from key stakeholders in 2021 through an in-depth survey and interview process.
 This year’s competition, as well as the future of our research strategy, was formed with feedback from 360 participants across Canada.
 The full report of input and key findings can be read here.

 Diabetes Canada is committed to working together with talented researchers towards our common goal of creating a world free of the effects of diabetes.

 1. What does Diabetes Canada’s research competition fund?

 Since 1975, Diabetes Canada has funded thousands of successful Canadian scientists, scholars, and clinicians in their quest for new and innovative developments in the prevention, treatment, and management of diabetes.
 Although their research is diverse in scope, the key goals of every diabetes study and researcher remain the same—to improve the quality of life of people living with diabetes and to find a cure.

 Details on the specific types of research that Diabetes Canada funds can be found here.